MarkPearlCoZa/manager_readme/README.md

 **I like to great people by name and give them a hand shake**.
 Call me old fashioned, I greet people with handshakes.
 If that feels awkward I'm up for any sort of variation of a handshake, from fist bump to personalized secret handshake.
 If you are really not comfortable with the physical contact let me know and I'll revert to a wave.
 I also like to greet you by name, because of the challenges with my short term memory sometimes I may forget your name, if this happens just remind me.
 Don't feel like I don't care, I've forgotten my sisters name once.

 **I hate indifference**.
 I feel strongly that if I'm in a "system" or work for a company and I'm not happy with how things are going then I should do everything in my power to change the system or let those know who are able to make changes be aware of what can be improved.
 This is not always easy however it's better than just not caring.
 I expect that of people I work with.

+**I try my best to show up on time and expect you to do the same**.
+I hate being late for meetings, although sometimes it happens.
+I will do my very best to be at a meeting before it starts.
+Sometimes I have back to back meetings which means I need about 5 minutes to get from the one to the other.
+I will do my utmost to be at meetings on time.
+I absolutely have the expectation that you will do the same.